-The court may certify an individual for treatment while on
+The court may require an individual to obtain treatment while on

 probation under the supervision of a designated program and probation

-(b) If the individual elects to undergo treatment or is certified for
+(b) If the individual elects to undergo treatment or is required to obtain

-treatment, the court shall order an examination by a designated program to
+treatment, the court shall order an assessment by a designated program to

-determine whether he suffers from alcoholism or other drug addiction and is
+determine whether he or she suffers from a substance use disorder and is

 likely to be rehabilitated through treatment.
 The designated program shall